When it comes to learning, one size does not fit all!

 Have It Your Way: Language Learning That Suits Your Style

 So, now that you know a little bit more about learning styles—and hopefully you’ve already identified which style or styles will suit you best!—it’s time to run through the approaches we’ve designed with each major learning style in mind.
+Here’s how to learn a language in a method that works for you, personally.

 For the Visual Learner…